alexeyinkin/neural-tennis-js/README.md

 A neural network starts with random weights.
 It may suffer from the [dead ReLU problem](https://datascience.stackexchange.com/questions/5706/what-is-the-dying-relu-problem-in-neural-networks) and hardly learn much.
 Or it may learn quickly.

-The chart show the neural network progress.
+The chart shows the neural network progress.
 One line shows how bad the last position was predicted.
 The other one shows log10 of the mean standard error among learned balls.
 As the log10(MSE) approaches -2 and goes below, it is pretty good.

 If the log10(MSE) did not go below -1.5 after 50 balls and is not sloping down, then the network had poor initial weights and many dead neurons, and reloading the game should help.